brontosaurusrex/brontosaurusrex.github.io/singularity.md

 ## What is

-Transcoding Minimal Cli Debian Virtual Machine.
+Transcoding Minimal Cli Linux Virtual Machine.
 Debian minimal iso installed in a server fashion, has ffmpeg, mediainfo ... (whatever the scripts will need), ssh server.
 User will connect to the machine via ssh exclusively.
 Version N may also have watch folder functionality.

 ## Why